Musical analysis

 Musical analysis is the study of musical structure in either compositions or performances.
 According to music theorist Ian Bent, music analysis "is the means of answering directly the question 'How does it work?'".
-The method employed to answer this question, and indeed exactly what is meant by the question, differs from analyst to analyst, and according to the purpose of the analysis.
+The method employed to answer this question, and indeed exactly what is meant by the question, differs from analyst to analyst, and according to the purpose of the analysis from a Western framework.
 According to Bent, "its emergence as an approach and method can be traced back to the 1750s.
 However it existed as a scholarly tool, albeit an auxiliary one, from the Middle Ages onwards."

 The principle of analysis has been variously criticized, especially by composers, such as Edgard Varèse's claim that, "to explain by means of [analysis] is to decompose, to mutilate the spirit of a work".

 Analyses

 Some analysts, such as Donald Tovey (whose Essays in Musical Analysis are among the most accessible musical analyses) have presented their analyses in prose.
 Others, such as Hans Keller (who devised a technique he called Functional Analysis) used no prose commentary at all in some of their work.